 All first-time, entering, degree-seeking students must participate in the University's academic assessment and placement program prior to registering for English and mathematics courses.
-Students entering the University with credits from other colleges or universities must participate in the assessment program if they lack transferable English and/or mathematics credits.
+Students entering the University with credits from other colleges or universities must participate in the English placement testing process if they lack transferable English credits.
+All students must participate in the mathematics placement testing; however, transferable mathematics credits will be accepted.

 The academic assessment program directs students into the university curriculum to ensure that entering students register for courses that match their level of academic preparedness for college-level coursework.
 Testing is mandatory, and placement is determined by test scores and other factors.
-These factors are determined by the appropriate division and may include ACT scores, high school background information, etc. Upon being admitted to the University and as part of the admissions packet, students receive information about how to schedule an appointment for academic assessment.
+These factors are determined by the appropriate division and may include ACT scores and high school background information.
+Upon being admitted to the University and as part of the admission packet, students receive information about how to schedule an appointment for academic assessment.